Arrow (missile family): Block-3

 On February 11, 2007, an Arrow 2 block-3 successfully intercepted and destroyed a "Black Sparrow" target missile simulating a ballistic missile at high altitude.
 It was the first so-called distributed weapon system test conducted in Israel, which required two Arrow units deployed some 100 km apart to share data on incoming threats and coordinate launching assignments.
 It was also the first time the Link 16 data distribution system was used to connect two Arrow units, although the system had been used in previous tests to connect Arrow and Patriot batteries.
 Furthermore, an improved launcher was used.
-Another "Juniper Cobra" exercises ran from March 10 to 20, 2007.
+Another "Juniper Cobra" exercise ran from March 10 to 20, 2007.
 The computer simulation used for "Juniper Cobra 2007" was similar to the computer simulation used in "Juniper Cobra 2005".

-A precursor of the next block was launched without a target on March 26, 2007, in order to gather information on its flight and performance, introducing unspecified modifications to its hardware and electronics and reduced manufacturing costs by some 20 percent.
+A precursor of the next block was launched without a target on March 26, 2007, to gather information on its flight and performance, introducing unspecified modifications to its hardware and electronics and reduced manufacturing costs by some 20 percent.
 Arieh Herzog, then Director of IMDO, has said: "Our Arrow operational system can without a doubt deal with all of the operational threats in the Middle East, particularly in Iran and Syria."